esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 pretty_print_outputs(sentences, model_outputs)
 ```

-We use the `pipeline` function to call the specific model we want to use.
-In this case `bert-base-cased` refers to the vanilla BERT English model.
-Once we declared a pipelne, we can feed it with sentences that contain one masked token at a time (beware that BERT can only predict one word at a time, since that was its training scheme).
-We request the pipelne to provide us with the top 5 most likely suggestions to complete the sentences.
+We define the `pipeline`with the specific model we want to use.
+In this case `bert-base-cased`, which refers to the vanilla BERT English model.
+Once we declared a pipeline, we can feed it with sentences that contain one masked token at a time (beware that BERT can only predict one word at a time, since that was its training scheme).

+When we call the `nlp` pipeline, requesting to return the `top_k` most likely suggestions to complete the provided sentences (in this case `k=5`).
+The pipeline returns a list of outputs as python dictionaries.
+Depending on the task, the fields of the dictionary will differ.
+In this case, the `fill-mask` task returns a score (between 0 and 1, the higher the score the more likely the token is), a tokenId, and its corresponding string, as well as the full "unmasked" sequence.

-In the outputs for the first example it shows correctly that the missing token in the first sentence is _capital_, the second example is a bit more ambiguous, but the model at least uses the context to correctly predict a series of items that can be eaten (unfortunately, none of its suggestions sound very tasty); finally, the third example gives almost no useful context so the model plays it safe and only suggests prepositions or punctuation.
+In the list of outputs we can observe: the first example shows correctly that the missing token in the first sentence is _capital_, the second example is a bit more ambiguous, but the model at least uses the context to correctly predict a series of items that can be eaten (unfortunately, none of its suggestions sound very tasty); finally, the third example gives almost no useful context so the model plays it safe and only suggests prepositions or punctuation.
 This already shows some of the weaknesses of the approach.

 # BERT Architecture